jeffmccune/professional-services/examples/gcf-pubsub-vm-delete-event-handler/README.md

 Configure Log Exports
 ---

-Configure Log Exports in one or more service projects.
+Configure Log Exports sink in one or more service projects.
 Logs are exported to the `vm-deletions` topic in the logs project.

-[Stackdriver logs exports][logs-exports] are used to convey VM lifecycle events to the DNS VM GC function via Cloud Pub/Sub.
+[Stackdriver logs exports][logs-exports] are used to convey VM delete events to the DNS VM GC function via Cloud Pub/Sub.
 A Stackdriver filter is used to limit logs to VM deletion events, reducing data traveling through Pub/Sub.

 Configure an export to the `vm-deletions` topic with the following filter, for